-Receive written notice of the intended action at least 7 working days before the date it is intended to become effective, which provides the specific grounds and the particular facts

-- upon which the action is based. - 2.2) Receive copies of any known materials, reports or other documents upon which the intended action is based. - The employee shall have the right to respond in writing and/or orally within a reasonable period of time to the intended charges and/or be accorded the right to meet within a reasonable period of time with the Chief of Police who has the authority to modify or eliminate the intended disciplinary action. - 4.4) Be given the written decision of the Chief prior to the effective date of the disciplinary action.
+- 1) Receive written notice of the intended action at least 7 working days before the date it is intended to become effective, which provides the specific grounds and the particular facts upon which the action is based. - 2) Receive copies of any known materials, reports or other documents upon which the intended action is based. - 3) The employee shall have the right to respond in writing and/or orally within a reasonable period of time to the intended charges and/or be accorded the right to meet within a reasonable period of time with the Chief of Police who has the authority to modify or eliminate the intended disciplinary action. - 4) Be given the written decision of the Chief prior to the effective date of the disciplinary action.

-(e)(c) Appeal Process
+(c) Appeal Process

-- a.
-A disciplinary action of Letter of Reprimand, Any action which qualifies as "punitive action" as defined by the Public Safety Officers' Procedural Bill of Rights Act which does not result in the loss of property (which includes a Letter of Reprimand) and any suspension up to and including three (3) days, is appealable as follows: - Step 1: The employee must, within five (5) working days, present the appeal to the Human Resources Director for processing.
+- 1) Any action which qualifies as "punitive action" as defined by the Public Safety Officers' Procedural Bill of Rights Act which does not result in the loss of property (which includes a Letter of Reprimand) and any suspension up to and including three (3) days, is appealable as follows: - Step 1: The employee must, within five (5) working days, present the appeal to the Human Resources Director for processing.
 The failure of the employee to take this action shall constitute a waiver of the appeal, unless time limits are extended through mutual agreement. - Step 2: Within ten (10) working days of receipt of the appeal, the Human Resources Director will set up a meeting between the employee and his/her representative with the City Manager or his or her designee to review the issues.
 A written decision will then be rendered within fifteen (15) working days of the meeting.
-The decision of the City Manager will be final. - 1.2) Any action which qualifies as "pPunitive action" as defined by the Public Safety Officers'
+The decision of the City Manager will be final.

-Procedural Bill of Rights Act which includesing a A-disciplinary action of suspension in excess of three (3) days, a punitive transfer or if the result of the discipline is over 3 days total suspension time in a 12-month period, reduction in pay, demotion or discharge is appealable using the following process.
+2) "Punitive action" as defined by the Public Safety Officers' Procedural Bill of Rights Act which includes a disciplinary action of suspension in excess of 3 days, a punitive transfer or if the result of the discipline is over three (3) days total suspension time in a 12-month period, reduction in pay, demotion or discharge is appealable using the following process.